 - 1. Advise on health and safety legislation and best practice.
 This supports and enhances the policy, guidance documents and model templates that are issued to ensure compliance with health and safety legislation. - 2.
 Provide access to a web based auditing tool and inclusion within the audit programme to support compliance with health and safety legislation and best practice. - 3.
 Visit site to provide advice and guidance on a range of health and safety topics. - 4.
-Publish health and safety newsletters to keep health and safety co-ordinators up to date on health and safety legislation. - 5.
+Publish health and safety newsletters to keep health and safety coordinators up to date on health and safety legislation. - 5.
 Provide an onsite induction for new Executive Headteachers, Headteachers, Heads of School and Health and Safety Co-ordinators. - 6.
-Provide access to the ESCC online incident reporting system and completion of RIDDOR reportable accidents to the Health and Safety Executive by the Health and Safety Team.
+Provide access to the East Sussex County Council online incident reporting system and completion of RIDDOR reportable accidents to the Health and Safety Executive by the Health and Safety Team.

-The East Sussex County Council Health and Safety Team are:
+The East Sussex County Council Health and Safety (H&S) Team includes: